 Selects appropriate assessment instruments Accurately administers and scores assessment instruments Appropriately interprets results of assessment instruments Identifies and synthesizes relevant data from multiple sources and methods into a holistic understanding of client, client's functioning, and client's treatment needs Communicates assessment findings clearly through written report Generates recommendations consistent with assessment questions and assessment findings Considers cultural issues in selection of assessment tools and diagnostic decisions AVERAGE SCORE FOR COMPETENCY #DIV/0!
-Strengths & Training Goals related to Assessment Competency: Strengths & Training Goals related to Assessment Competency: Comments: Comments: Comments: Competency 7: Intervention Competency 7: Intervention Establishes and maintains effective professional relationships with clients Competency 7: Intervention Establishes and maintains effective professional relationships with clients Develops evidence-based intervention plans specific to the service delivery goals Comments: Competency 7: Intervention Establishes and maintains effective professional relationships with clients Develops evidence-based intervention plans specific to the service delivery goals Implements evidence-based interventions Competency 7: Intervention Establishes and maintains effective professional relationships with clients Develops evidence-based intervention plans specific to the service delivery goals Implements evidence-based interventions Demonstrates the ability to apply the relevant research literature to clinical decision making
+Comments: Competency 7: Intervention Establishes and maintains effective professional relationships with clients L Develops evidence-based intervention plans specific to the service delivery goals Implements evidence-based interventions Demonstrates the ability to apply the relevant research literature to clinical decision making Modifies and adapts evidence-based approaches effectively when a clear evidence-base is lacking Evaluates intervention effectiveness, and adapts intervention goals and methods consistent with ongoing evaluation Appropriately conceptualizes and describes relevant presenting issues

-Appropriately discusses hypotheses and approaches to treatment in supervision Communicates short-term and/or long-term treatment goals with the client and in supervision Appropriately assesses and intervenes with clients who are at risk of harm to self or others Demonstrates capacity to manage high-risk clinical situations effectively and ethically Demonstrates effective listening skills with clients Demonstrates self-awareness and impact of self on therapeutic relationship Appropriately uses and responds to non-verbal communication Demonstrates skill in multiple treatment modalities, e.g., individual, group Considers cultural issues in case conceptualization, diagnosis, and treatment modality AVERAGE SCORE FOR COMPETENCY #DIV/0!
-Strengths & Training Goals related to Intervention Competency: Comments: Comments: Comments: Competency 8: Supervision Competency 8: Supervision Competency 8: Supervision Applies knowledge of supervision models and practices in direct or simulated practice Competency 8: Supervision Applies knowledge of supervision models and practices in direct or simulated practice Communicates supervision needs and preferences Competency 8: Supervision Applies knowledge of supervision models and practices in direct or simulated practice Communicates supervision needs and preferences Seeks supervision to address challenges and barriers in clinical work
+Appropriately discusses hypotheses and approaches to treatment in supervision Communicates short-term and/or long-term treatment goals with the client and in supervision Appropriately assesses and intervenes with clients who are at risk of harm to self or others Demonstrates capacity to manage high-risk clinical situations effectively and ethically Demonstrates effective listening skills with clients Demonstrates self-awareness and impact of self on therapeutic relationship Appropriately uses and responds to non-verbal communication Demonstrates skill in multiple treatment modalities, e.g., individual, group Considers cultural issues in case conceptualization, diagnosis, and treatment modality #DIV/0!
+Strengths & Training Goals related to Intervention Competency: • Comments: Competency 8: Supervision Competency 8: Supervision Applies knowledge of supervision models and practices in direct or simulated practice Applies knowledge of supervision models and practices in direct or simulated practice Applies knowledge of supervision models and practices in direct or simulated practice Communicates supervision needs and preferences

 Demonstrates willingness and ability to integrate feedback to improve clinical skills and to further professional development Works with supervisor to set goals and tracks progress toward achieving goals AVERAGE SCORE FOR COMPETENCY #DIV/0!
-Strengths & Training Goals related to Supervision Competency: Comments:

-Competency 9: Consultation and Interprofessional/Interdisciplinary Collaboration Demonstrates knowledge and respect for the roles and perspectives of other professions Applies knowledge of consultation models and practices Demonstrates an understanding of using a team approach to provide clinical services Collaborates with supervisors and staff across disciplines AVERAGE SCORE FOR COMPETENCY #DIV/0!
+Strengths & Training Goals related to Supervision Competency: Comments: Competency 9: Consultation and Interprofessional/Interdisciplinary Collaboration Demonstrates knowledge and respect for the roles and perspectives of other professions Applies knowledge of consultation models and practices Demonstrates an understanding of using a team approach to provide clinical services Collaborates with supervisors and staff across disciplines AVERAGE SCORE FOR COMPETENCY #DIV/0!
 Strengths & Training Goals related to Consultation Competency: Comments:

-OVERALL RATING (average of all required broad competency scores) #REF!
+OVERALL RATING (average of all required broad competency scores)

 Comments on Intern's overall performance:

 Supervisor's Signature Date

 Intern's Signature Date